Missouri State vs. Middle Tennessee odds, picks, predictions

-Missouri State vs. MTSU prediction, odds, line, time: 2025 college football Week 7 picks by proven model
+Missouri State vs. MTSU prediction, odds, line, time: 2025 college football Week 7 picks from proven model

 The Missouri State Bears take on the Middle Tennessee Blue Raiders in a key Conference USA matchup on Wednesday night.
 Missouri State is coming off a 27-22 loss to conference-leading Western Kentucky on Sept.
 27, while Middle Tennessee dropped a 24-16 decision to Kennesaw State that same day.
 The Bears (2-3, 0-1 C-USA), who are tied with MTSU for seventh in the conference, are 1-1 on the road this season.
 The Blue Raiders (1-4, 0-1 C-USA), who have lost two in a row, are 0-2 on their home field.